 Judge me by my work: Farooki

-"I have no need for a ministerial portfolio as a reward for being a an 'anti-fascist'.
-It is important whether I am able to do the duty," he said while talking to reporters in the capital.
+"I have no need for a ministerial portfolio as a reward for being an 'anti-fascist'.
+It is important whether I am able to do the duty," he said while talking to reporters at the Secretariat yesterday.

 The film maker said he thought he might be able to do the job when the government indicated its confidence.
-"Then, I agreed to take charge."
+"Then, I agreed to take charge," he said.

 He said, "We will sit together soon and brainstorm to decide on what we need to do.
 We will then present it to the chief adviser.
 We want to be able to say before leaving that we have been able to bring some changes," he added.